epinio/helm-charts/images/README.md

 ## Build in CI

-There is a [pipeline](https://github.com/epinio/helm-charts/blob/main/.github/workflows/build-epiniod.yml) that builds the image for the latest released chart.
+We provide a [pipeline](https://github.com/epinio/helm-charts/blob/main/.github/workflows/build-epiniod.yml) that builds the image for the latest released chart.
 This can be manually triggered (with workflow dispatch) here: https://github.com/epinio/helm-charts/actions/workflows/build-epiniod.yml

 The built image can be run in a similar way as above, but pointing to the public image: